shpati/cookie_feeder/README.md

 http://cookie-feeder.blogspot.com

 ## 5. How much does this program cost?
-Can I copy
+Can I copy it/distribute?
-it/distribute?

 The program is a freeware.
 Copy and distribute it, but leave it as it is.
 It is made in Visual Basic and honestly it took very little time to make...

 ## 6. Do you accept suggestions?
-Can we report bugs to the
+Can we report bugs to the blog?
-blog?

 Yes, not only suggestions and bugs, but also your cookies if you can, mmmmm.
 Btw: no spam!

-## 7. Who is responsible if after running the program, my
+## 7. Who is responsible?

-house catches fire, my city gets devastated by a hurricane, I get sick, my dog bites the neighbor, or the computer starts smelling (and tasting probably) like fresh baked cookies?
+"Who is responsible if after running the program, my house catches fire, my city gets devastated by a hurricane, I get sick, my dog bites the neighbor, or the computer starts smelling (and tasting probably) like fresh baked cookies?" - User question.

 Not me, I am not responsible for any damage associated with the usage or misusage of the cookie feeder.... but if